 The early Christians were a people devoted to the word of God in Christ, according to the Old Testament, preached by the apostles, their disciples and, later on, by the Bishops of the church.
 Aside from the Hebrew Canon, inspired writings and epistles/letters of the apostles and those close to them were regarded and received as Holy Scriptures.
 In devotion to the risen Savior, the believers gathered regularly to worship and pray, to hear and receive the preaching and teaching of the gospel, to have fellowship and participate in the administration of the sacraments of baptism and the Lord’s supper, to serve and encourage one another, and to give help and assistance to the poor and needy.

 Early Christianity’s astounding expansion took place in Jewish, Greek and Roman contexts, resulting in a clash with various, long-held belief systems, philosophies, mindsets and practices in all three cultures.
 From the very beginning, the Church suffered violent opposition and persecution, first from Jews who continued to vehemently reject Christ and His gospel, and later from Gentiles, especially under Roman Emperors like Nero, Domitian and others.
 Many Christians were arrested, imprisoned, harmed and martyred.
 Ministers and leaders of the churches were assaulted and tortured most severely.
 Many endured and persevered in the faith.
-Martyrs were regarded as especially-graced holy men, whose bones and relics have healing powers.
+Martyrs were regarded as especially-graced holy men, whose bones and relics were believed to have healing powers (to which I disagree).

 There were also thousands of Christians who gave in to the threat of persecution and denied the faith.
 Later on, many of them asked to be received back as members of the church.
 This resulted in schisms between the churches that allowed no second repentance for the lapsed, and those that accepted them back, but only after a long period of penance and probation.